fritzo/pomagma/README.md

 An experiment in coding under extensional semantics.<br />
 A lens into a supremely beautiful mathematical object.<br />
 A toy model of Lakatosian mathematical evolution.<br />
-A mashup of first-person-shooter with theorem prover.<br />
-A distributed rewrite of [Johann](Johann) with an artsy front-end.
+A distributed rewrite of [http://github.com/fritzo/Johann](Johann) with an artsy front-end.

 Roadmap
 -------